DeniseChaloupka/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+to store data for individual users

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it hashes the password with an algorithm

 - [ ] What does bcrypt do to slow down attackers?

+it slows down the ability to access the network when trying to login in to an account to prevent rapid hacking attacks

 - [ ] What are the three parts of the JSON Web Token?

+header, payload, and signature

 ## Minimum Viable Product